 Apart from this, just attend the carnival and HAVE FUN!

-What to do in Nice besides the Carnival?
+What to do in Nice beside the Carnival?

 Find out more about Nice, France